- The Washington Times - Sunday, February 22, 2026

 Advertisement

-Indeed, it was the Major Questions Doctrine that caused the justices to sink then-President Joseph R. Biden’s $400 billion student loan forgiveness plan.
+Indeed, it was the major questions doctrine that caused the justices to sink President Biden’s $400 billion student loan forgiveness plan.

 “The tariffs at issue here may or may not be wise policy.
 But as a matter of text, history, and precedent, they are clearly lawful,” Justice Kavanaugh wrote.